-Our wisdom teeth removal dentist in Kalamazoo, MI understands that you may be feeling some anxiety about your upcoming procedure.
-For this reason, we want to make sure you have all the information you need to move forward with wisdom tooth extraction.
-That way, you’ll know what to expect on the day of your procedure.
-Continue reading to learn whether counts as oral surgery.
+Our dentist in Kalamazoo, MI, understands that you may be feeling some anxiety about wisdom tooth removal.
+For this reason, Dr. Bandos wants to make sure you have all the information you need to move forward with confidence.
+That way, you’ll know what to expect on the day of your wisdom tooth extraction.

-Wisdom teeth removal can sometimes count as .
+Wisdom teeth removal can sometimes count as oral surgery.
 Whether or not you’ll need oral surgery to extract wisdom teeth will depend on the position of your wisdom teeth and whether they have already erupted through the gum line.
-For example, patients with impacted wisdom teeth often need surgical intervention before wisdom teeth erupt and push their other teeth out of place.
+For example, patients with often need surgical intervention before wisdom teeth erupt and push their other teeth out of place.

-You may need the help of our wisdom teeth removal dentist in Kalamazoo, MI if your wisdom teeth are impacted and stuck beneath the surface of your gums.
-Many patients simply don’t have the space in their jaws to accommodate extra teeth, which is why we may recommend .
+You may need the help of our dentist in Kalamazoo, MI, if your wisdom teeth are impacted and stuck beneath the surface of your gums.
+Many patients simply don’t have the space in their jaws to accommodate extra teeth, which is why we may recommend wisdom teeth removal.
 That way, wisdom teeth won’t push adjacent teeth out of the way as they erupt and possibly ruin years of orthodontic work.